Zeneric09/Proper-Comic-2024/README.md

 OPTIONAL RECOMMENDED MODS (THAT USE COMICIFIED TEXTURES) - FOR A PROPER GTA SA COMICAL 2024 EXPERIENCE™.

-all of mods that use textures listed below need to go in gtasa/modloader/proper comic hd stuff/ folder. skip replacing/overwriting (don't replace the textures already in proper comic hd stuff folder).
+all of mods that use textures listed below need to go in gtasa/modloader/proper comic hd stuff/ folder. skip replacing/overwriting (don't replace the files already in proper comic hd stuff folder).

 [vending machines remastered](https://www.mixmods.com.br/2019/09/vending-machines-remastered-maquinas-de-venda-em-hd/).